Giskard-AI/giskard/python-client/docs/guides/installation_app/install_hfs/index.md

 :::{hint}
 **Hardware**:

-We recommend to use a paid hardware to have better performance.
-You can also attach a [persistent storage](https://huggingface.co/docs/hub/spaces-storage) to store your data across Space rebooting.
+We recommend to use paid hardware to get the best out of Giskard's Hugging Face Space.
+You can also incorporate [persistent storage](https://huggingface.co/docs/hub/spaces-storage) to retain your data even after the Space reboots.

-However, a free hardware can also be chosen, thanks to the support to the community from Hugging Face.
+However, if you're on a budget, Hugging Face generously offers support for free hardware options.
 :::

 :::{warning}
-On a free hardware without persistent storage, after 48 hours of inactivity the space will be shutdown and you will lose all the data in the Giskard Space.
+With free hardware that lacks persistent storage, any inactivity beyond 48 hours will result in the space being shut down.
+This will lead to a loss of all data within your Giskard Space.
 :::

-Make sure that you are all set up, and clicked on `Duplicate Space`.
-The build will last for several minutes.
+Once you're ready, click on Duplicate Space.
+The building process will take several minutes.

-After the building, the public Giskard instance hosted on Hugging Face Spaces can be used by following the [Upload an object to the Giskard server](../../../guides/upload/index.md) guide.
+Upon completion, you can access the public Giskard instance on Hugging Face Spaces.
+For guidance, refer to the [Upload an object to the Giskard server](../../../guides/upload/index.md) guide.

-However, to use a private Space, there are some extra steps for your security and privacy.
+For those seeking to use a private Space, please be aware of the following additional measures in place to ensure your data's security and privacy.

-## Special notices on Private Space
+## Special notice on Private Space

-To connect your Giskard Client or ML worker to your private Space in Hugging Face Spaces, you need a **Giskard Space Token**.
-The token is generated directly in your private Space, with validation of 24 hours.
+To connect your Giskard Client or ML worker to your private Space in Hugging Face Spaces, you'll need a **Giskard Space Token**.
+This token can be generated directly within your private Space and is valid for 24 hours.
-The token can be acquired from instructions for ML worker connection in Giskard Settings, or the instructions to upload a demo test suite from demo projects.
+Retrieve it either from the ML worker connection details under Giskard Settings or by using the instructions to upload a demo test suite from demo projects.

-On your first access, Giskard needs a Hugging Face access token to generate the Giskard Space Token from Hugging Face Spaces.
-The Hugging Face access token is valid until you manually expire it.
-It will only be stored in your local browser.
+For first-timers, Giskard requires a Hugging Face access token to produce the Giskard Space Token.
+This token remains active until you choose to expire it and will only reside in your browser.

 ![Input Hugging Face access token](../../../assets/integrations/hfs/input_hf_access_token.png)